mcmire/personal-content--writings/source/blog/posts/minesweeper-1.md

 To make a board look like a board, we'll also want to add some minimal CSS.
 We'll set the board to a reasonable size and add some visual feedback to each cell when it's hovered over.
-Open `minesweeper.css` and type:
+Open `minesweeper.css` and add:

 ``` css
 #board {
   width: 400px;
   height: 400px;
 }

 td {
   border: 1px solid black;
   cursor: pointer;
 }

 td:hover {
   background-color: #ddd;
 }